 Over the last 6 months or so, many embassies have decided against issuing a ‘proof of income’ certificate that many people relied upon for being granted their visa.
 As we mentioned above, the law has and remains that you must have 800,000 Thai Baht or the income equivalent for 2 months prior to the application.
 The problem that many people now face is that this balance now needs to be retained for 3 months AFTER visa extension has been granted.
 As you can imagine, this has provoked an outcry on some of the popular expat forums.

-Fantastic opportunity to purchase a semi-detached house 150 meters from Jomtien Beach
+Fantastic opportunity to purchase a house in a resort on Jomtien Beach

 To clarify the rules according to Thai Visa who have the information from a reliable source, “Foreigners who apply for a retirement extension using the 800k baht in the bank, or the combination of income method, now need to keep 800k baht in the bank for three months after the extension and 400k baht in the bank after that.”

 According to the official guidelines on the matter…